rthompson-bdai/factor-world_forcelearning/README.md

 # Decomposing the Generalization Gap in Imitation Learning for Visual Robotic Manipulation

+This is a modification of the factor-world repo packaged and wrapped to resemble the robomimic interface for compatibility with a wider range of experiments.

+Environments consist of a base task and a set of 'factor' wrappers for varying that factor at every new episode.
+Each factor also has a configuration file with a 'train' and 'test' set of parameter ranges to evaluate performance outside of training context.

+The factor wrappers in this repo that work for all environments are: `['arm_pos', 'camera_pos', 'floor_texture', 'table_pos', 'table_texture', 'light', 'object_size']`

+The environments with existing configuration files are: `[bin-picking', 'button-press', 'door-lock', 'door-open', 'drawer-close', 'faucet-open', 'handle-press', 'lever-pull', 'pick-place', 'window-open']`

+To install, after cloning the repo:
+`cd factor-world_forcelearning`
+`pip install -e .`

+You may also have to `pip` install metaworld, gym, and mujoco_py as dependencies.

+To generate data in environments, run `shell_scripts\datagen_factors.sh`

+This produces a folder with the saved environment configuration and a number of recorded episodes, in robomimic format.

+To load the same environment, you can pass that configuration to VPLMetaworldWrapper.

+Previous README notes:

 This is the official codebase for the [paper](https://sites.google.com/view/generalization-gap):
 ```
 @misc{xie2023decomposing,